-^{77.} For views according to which blame is constituted by a hostile emotional reactions see Jay R. Wallace, Responsibility and the Moral Sentiments (Cambridge, Mass.: Harvard University Press, 1994); Jay R. Wallace, "Dispassionate Opprobrium: On Blame and the Reactive Sentiments," in Jay R. Wallace, Rahul Kumar, and Samuel Freeman (eds.), Reasons and Recognition: Essays on the Philosophy of T. M. Scanlon (New York: Oxford University Press, 2011), 348-372; Susan Wolf, "Blame, Italian Style," in Jay R. Wallace, Rahul Kumar, and Samuel Freeman (eds.), Reasons and Recognition: Essays on the Philosophy of T. M. Scanlon (New York: Oxford University Press, 2011), 332-347; Macalester Bell, "The Standing to Blame: A Critique," in Justine D. Coates and Neal A. Tognazzini eds.
+^{77.} For views according to which blame is constituted by a hostile emotional reactions see Jay R. Wallace, Responsibility and the Moral Sentiments (Cambridge, Mass.: Harvard University Press, 1994); Jay R. Wallace, "Dispassionate Opprobrium: On Blame and the Reactive Sentiments," in Jay R. Wallace, Rahul Kumar, and Samuel Freeman (eds.), Reasons and Recognition: Essays on the Philosophy of T. M. Scanlon (New York: Oxford University Press, 2011), 348-372; Susan Wolf, "Blame, Italian Style," in Jay R. Wallace, Rahul Kumar, and Samuel Freeman (eds.), Reasons and Recognition: Essays on the Philosophy of T. M. Scanlon, (New York: Oxford University Press, 2011), 348-372; Susan Wolf, "Blame, Italian Style," in Jay R. Wallace, Rahul Kumar, and Samuel Freeman (eds.), Reasons and Recognition: Essays on the Philosophy of T. M. Scanlon, (New York: Oxford University Press, 2011), 332-347; Macalester Bell, "The Standing to Blame: A Critique," in Justine D. Coates and Neal A. Tognazzini eds.
 Blame: Its Nature and Norms (New York: Oxford University Press, 2012): 263-281.
 Oxford Scholarship Online, 2013; Macalester Bell, Hard Feelings: The Moral Psychology of Contempt (New York: Oxford University Press, 2013).

-gap between the attributability of responsibility and the appropriateness of blame.78 They explore various factors, such as epistemic limitations or past crimes of the would-be-blamer mainly to argue that the moral standing to blame is not entailed by the attributability of responsibility.
+herself, or so I argue.
+To begin with, many philosophers convincingly argue that there is a logical gap between the attributability of responsibility and the appropriateness of blame.78 They explore various factors, such as epistemic limitations or past crimes of the would-be-blamer mainly to argue that the moral standing to blame is not entailed by the attributability of responsibility.